 Healthy Blue will manage specific services as long as Healthy Blue provides services that are medically necessary.
 Healthy Blue will have a process for allowing exceptions that are in accordance with 13 CSR 70-2.100.
 Healthy Blue will develop criteria by which it reviews future treatment options, sets prior authorization criteria, or exercises other administrative options for the health plans administration of medical and behavioral healthcare benefits.
 Healthy Blue can place appropriate limits on a service on the basis of criteria such as medical necessity; or for utilization control, provided the services furnished can reasonably be expected to achieve their purpose.
 The Healthy Blue will not arbitrarily deny or reduce the amount, duration, or scope of a required service solely because of the diagnosis, type of illness, or condition.
-Healthy Blue will follow the requirements outlined in the MO HealthNet Managed Care Policy Statements, located and periodically updated on the MO HealthNet website at Bidder and Vendor Documents (dss.mo.gov/business-processes/managed-care-2017/bidder-vendor-documents).
+Healthy Blue will follow the requirements outlined in the MO HealthNet Managed Care Policy Statements, located and periodically updated on the MO HealthNet website at Bidder and Vendor Documents (MO HealthNet Managed Care Policy Statements).